lilou9221/mcgill_team2_capstone/README.md

 - **Soil Organic Carbon (SOC) Map**: Displays SOC values (g/kg) aggregated by H3 hexagons, calculated as the average of b0 and b10 depth layers
 - **Soil pH Map**: Displays pH values aggregated by H3 hexagons, calculated as the average of b0 and b10 depth layers, using a diverging color scheme (light orange-yellow for acidic, yellow for neutral, blue for alkaline)
 - **Soil Moisture Map**: Displays soil moisture values aggregated by H3 hexagons
-- **Investor Crop Area Map**: Municipality-level map showing total crop area per municipality
+- **Investor Crop Area Map**: Municipality-level interactive map with data type selector (crop area, crop production, crop residue) showing total values per municipality.
+Displays "N/A" for production/residue when crop area exists but production/residue data is unavailable.

 ## Features